Koromix/rygel/README.md

 The following features are planned in the near future:

-* 1.2: C to JS callbacks
+* 1.2: C to JS callbacks (⚠️ partially available for some architectures in master branch)
 * 1.3: Type parser

 The following combinations of OS and architectures __are officially supported and tested__ at the moment: